 As noted earlier, NHLC submitted comments during the preparation of previous IFSARs for east Maui.
 The testimony from 2001 consisted of a pre-printed form in which people identified information pertaining to taro cultivation and gathering practices in east Maui streams.
 The information from these forms, as it relates to gathering, is presented in Table 12-6 (See PR-2008-07, 29.2-1 through 29.2-56).
-Though Nuaailua was not specifically identified, the hydrologic unit of Nuaailua falls within the area (Kolea/Honomanu to Makapipi/Kuhiwa) where many declarants claim gathering is practiced or would be practiced if water were available.
+The hydrologic unit of Makapipi serves as the eastern boundary of the area (Kolea/Honomanu to Makapipi/Kuhiwa) where many declarants claim gathering is practiced or would be practiced if water were available.

-Declarant (CPRC Reference) What Is Gathered By The Family Streams Where Gathering Is Practiced What Would Be Gathered If Water Were Available Streams Where Gathering Would Be Practiced If Water Were Available Charles L. Barclay (CPRC 29.2-3) opae, hihiwai, o'opu Honomanu to Makapipi opae, hihiwai, o'opu Honomanu, Waiokamilo Problem Statement (C "Not enough free-flow e kalo, opae, hihiwai & c o'opu."
+Declarant (CPRC Reference) What Is Gathered By The Family Streams Where Gathering Is Practiced What Would Be Gathered If Water Were Available Streams Where Gathering Would Be Practiced If Water Were Available Charles L. Barclay (CPRC 29.2-3) opae, hihiwai, o'opu Honomanu to Makapipi opae, hihiwai, o'opu Honomanu, Waiokamilo Problem Statement (C "Not enough free-flow ing water to maintain the e kalo, opae, hihiwai & c 'opu."
 Awapuhi Carmichael (CPRC 29.2-55) opae, hi hi wais, oopu from Honomanu to Makapipi opai (?)
 Palauhulu, West Wailuaiki a state, our ahupua'a is the water we needed to g left with little or no wat need the water for this er to grow healthy taro a ro.
 When Hawaii became nd gather.
-Our fishing nupuaa whose people have Daniel Carmichael (CPRC 29.2-33) opaes, hihiwais, oopu, and a variety of fishes in the ocean Hanawi - Palauhulu, Piinaau Haepuaena - Wailuanui Stream - Waioka Milo aka Kamilo - Kapa'akea - Waiohue, Kapiliula, Wailuaiki East and West, Makapipi a variety of species all streams between Kolea & Kuahiwi gh water in all streams fr om Kolea to Kuahiwi N the ahupua'a of Keanae - Puanani Holokai (CPRC 29.2-17) hihiwai, opae Makapipi - Honomanu opae, hihiwai Palahulu Problem Statement (C "Can not gather opae in Sathering): 1 Palahulu stream becau se no water flow."
+Our fishing nupuaa whose people have Daniel Carmichael (CPRC 29.2-33) opaes, hihiwais, oopu, and a variety of fishes in the ocean Hanawi - Palauhulu, Piinaau Haepuaena - Wailuanui Stream - Waioka Milo aka Kamilo - Kapa'akea - Waiohue, Kapiliula, Wailuaiki East and West, Makapipi a variety of species all streams between Kolea & Kuahiwi gh water in all streams fr rom Kolea to Kuahiwi N the ahupua'a of Keanae - Puanani Holokai (CPRC 29.2-17) hihiwai, opae Makapipi - Honomanu opae, hihiwai Palahulu Problem Statement (C Fathering ): n Palahulu stream becau se no water flow."